 A smooth launch builds trust, and good onboarding turns first-time visitors into regular users.

-Track the metrics that matter most: daily sign-ups, your DAU/MAU ratio (daily active users vs monthly active users), and which features people actually use.
+From day one, track the metrics that matter most: daily sign-ups, your DAU/MAU ratio (daily active users vs monthly active users), and which features people actually use.
 These numbers show you where users get stuck so you can address friction points quickly.

 Step 8: Iterate and scale